RIOT-OS/Release-Specs/05-single-hop-route/05-single-hop-route.md

 ========
 ### Description

-ICMPv6 echo request/reply exchange between two native nodes with global unicast addresses.
-A static default route has to be used
-(`nib route add <iface> :: <dst link-local>`, also remember to deactivate router advertisements on both ends *beforehand* with `ifconfig <iface> -rtr_adv`, otherwise default routes and address resolution will be auto-configured).
+ICMPv6 echo request/reply exchange between two native nodes both with global unicast addresses.
+A static default route has to be used (`nib route add <iface> :: <dst link-local>`, also remember to deactivate router advertisements on both ends *beforehand* with `ifconfig <iface> -rtr_adv`, otherwise default routes and address resolution will be auto-configured).